hemeac/kiwiTechTree/README.md

 * Provenance Aerospace (after part revamp)
 * The Martian (after part revamp)
 * Stockalike Mk1 Open cockpit (after part revamp)
+* Beamed Power Plugin (after development completes)
 * Mk3 Stockalike Expansion
 * Rational Resources
+* Decoupler Shroud
+* reDIRECT
+* Shuttle Orbiter Construction Kit
 * USI
 * MKS
+* Bon Voyage
 * Knes
 * Dodo Labs
 * Stockish Project Orion
 * Stockalike Mining Expansion
 * Lander Can Mk12
-* Tundra Exploration
 * Picoport Shielded
+* Extraplanetary Launchpads
+* SmartParts
 * Waterfall (Will explore as development continues)

 ## Great Mods, but not likely to be added by me (Happy to accept help):
-* Kerbal Planetary Base Systems
-  * It is a large mod and will likely stick to MKS, but if there is enough interest, will consider.
 * BDB and Tantares
   * (Scale and Scope are huge and hard to break down like Near Future).
-As they also have a strong historical basis, I feel they are out of scope for this mod and probably deserve someone who has a deeper appreciation for the history of spaceflight than I do.
-However, if anyone would like to tackle this, I am definitely open for it.
+As they also have a strong historical basis, I feel they are likely out of scope for this mod.
+They probably deserve a mod which has a deeper appreciation for the history of spaceflight.
+However, if anyone would like to tackle either of these, I am definitely open for it.
 As for BDB though, I would ask that you work towards the 1.7 development build.
 * Kerbalism
   * (Not sure I will try going this "real", yet the Science Only configuration looks interesting and I will likely explore)
 * KSP Interstellar Extended
   * This a large mod that does a lot of things.
 I may look to see how hard it is to patch the tiers together, but that won't be in the near future.
+* Kerbal Planetary Base Systems
+  * It is a large mod and will likely stick to MKS, but if there is enough interest, will consider.
-* SpaceY
+* KW Rocketry Rebalanced
-  * There are unique parts, but overlaps with Near Future and textures that aren't up to 2020 standards, so not something I need in game, but will add support if anyone provides a patch.
+  * Part overlap with Near Future makes this redundant.
 * OPT
   * Not likely to add in my personal game, but this could be added if there is enough interest.
 * SDHI Service Module System
   * It disables the Restock Mk1-3 cockpit model and I am not interested in having both stock and Restock within my game, although this is a beautifully executed concept.
 If someone provides a patch, will add.
+* SpaceY
+  * There are unique parts, but overlaps with Near Future and textures that are not up to 2020 standards.
+As it is not something I personally will use in game, I will not add this myself, but will add support if anyone provides a patch.
+* SXT Continued
+  * It has a fair bit of overlap with other stock part expansions.
+* Tundra Exploration/SpaceX Launch Vehicles
+  * The real-life design of SpaceX designs is not something I find personally appealing.

 ## No Planned Support
 * Firespitter Parts
   * The B9 system does not appear to be compatible with the switcher system in Firespitter, so will not upgrade any parts that use that system and will avoid any parts mod that exclusively uses it for engines.
 AirplanePlus was the exception as most motors relied on stock mechanics for the engines.
+* Any BDArmory or related mod as that style of gameplay does not interest me.

 ## Airplane Plus 26.5
 Reshuffled tech nodes, generally provide parts one or two tiers earlier than the default.
 Added space worthiness upgrade to cockpits.
 Added engine upgrades to engines with the exceptions of the rotors not using ModuleEngines as they cannot be modified by B9PS.